alyssa43/RB129/Study_Guide.md

 <i>Note: when `super` is used and arguments are required, it adds a twist to how `super` is invoked.
 When invoked with no arguments, `super` automatically forwards the arguments that were passed to the method from which `super` is called.
 If the current method accepts arguments, but the `super` method does not, you must invoke `super` specifically with no arguments: `super()`.
 If the arguments for the `super` method invocation are different from the current method's arguments, you must specific that as well.</i>

 One of the limitations of class inheritance in Ruby is that a class can only directly sub-class from one superclass.
 We call this <b>single inheritance</b>.
 When we want to allow classes to inherit from multiple classes, a funtionality known as multiple inheritance, the answer is to mix in behaviors with modules.
-A class can only sub-class from one parent, but it can mix in as many modules as it likes.
+A class can only sub-class from one parent, but it can mix in as many modules (interface inheritance) as it likes.
 However, it is important to remember that mixing in modules does affect the method lookup path.

+A couple things to consider when evaluating whether to use class inheritance vs interface inheritance are:

+* As stated above, a class can only subclass (class inheritance) from one class.
+You can mix in as many modules (interface inheritance) as you'd like.
+* If there's an "is-a" relationship, class inheritance is usually the correct choice.
+If there's a "has-a" relationship, interface inheritance is generally a better choice.
+For example, a dog "is an" animal and it "has an" ability to swim.
+* You cannot instantiate modules.
+In other words, objects cannot be created from modules.

 <h2>Encapsulation</h2>